dsccommunity/ActiveDirectoryDsc/README.md

 * **DomainName**: The fully qualified domain name for the domain where the domain controller will be present.
 * **DomainAdministratorCredential**: Specifies the credential for the account used to install the domain controller.
 * **SafemodeAdministratorPassword**: Password for the administrator account when the computer is started in Safe Mode.
-* **DatabasePath**: Specifies the fully qualified, non-Universal Naming Convention (UNC) path to a directory on a fixed disk of the local computer that contains the domain database (optional).
+* (optional) **DatabasePath**: Specifies the fully qualified, non-Universal Naming Convention (UNC) path to a directory on a fixed disk of the local computer that contains the domain database.
-* **LogPath**: Specifies the fully qualified, non-UNC path to a directory on a fixed disk of the local computer where the log file for this operation will be written (optional).
+* (optional) **LogPath**: Specifies the fully qualified, non-UNC path to a directory on a fixed disk of the local computer where the log file for this operation will be written.
-* **SysvolPath**: Specifies the fully qualified, non-UNC path to a directory on a fixed disk of the local computer where the Sysvol file will be written. (optional)
+* (optional) **SysvolPath**: Specifies the fully qualified, non-UNC path to a directory on a fixed disk of the local computer where the Sysvol file will be written.
-* **SiteName**: Specify the name of an existing site where new domain controller will be placed. (optional)
+* (optional) **SiteName**: Specify the name of an existing site where new domain controller will be placed.

 ### **xADDomainDefaultPasswordPolicy**